-FILING DEADLINE: TUESDAY, APRIL 17, 2018
+FILING DEADLINE: MONDAY, APRIL 15, 2019

-The normal April 15 filing deadline will fall on a Sunday this year.
+The normal April 15 filing deadline will fall on a Monday this year.
 On April 16, Emancipation Day will be observed by Washington, D.C., and by the IRS.

-Thus, the federal filing deadline this year will be Tuesday, April 17, 2018, and Rhode Island will follow suit: All resident and nonresident Rhode Island personal income tax returns and related payments for tax year 2017 must be e-filed or postmarked on or before 11:59 p.m. on April 17, 2018.
+Thus, the federal and Rhode Island filing deadline this year is Monday, April 15, 2019; Emancipation Day is not a factor this year for federal and Rhode Island returns filed for Rhode Islanders.
+All resident and nonresident Rhode Island personal income tax returns and related payments for tax year 2018 must be e-filed or postmarked on or before 11:59 p.m. on April 15, 2019.
 (Six-month extensions are allowed, but they are extensions of the time to file, not of the time to pay.)

-Sunday Monday Tuesday

-April 15, April 16, 2018 April 17, 2018
+Sunday Monday Tuesday April 14, 2019 Closed April 15, 2019 Filing deadline April 16, 2019 Emancipation Day observed

-2018 Emancipation Filing

-Closed Day observed deadline